hazelcast/hazelcast-platform-demos/README.md

 ##### Activation

-To build for Hazelcast Viridian, set the property `use-viridian` to `true` in the top-level _pom.xml_.
+To build for Hazelcast Viridian, set the property `use.viridian` to `true` in the top-level _pom.xml_.

 ##### Properties